GfSE/SAF-Specification/viewpoints/Operational-Capability-Viewpoint.md

 ## Purpose
 The Operational Capability Viewpoint defines a taxonomy of Capabilites from a Stakeholder’s perspective including composition, specialization, and dependency relationships between Operational Capabilities.
 ## Applicability
-The Operational Capability Viewpoint supports the "Business or Mission Analysis Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§ 4.1] defining Capability(s) at an operational level (e.g. business or mission profile and operational scenarios).
+The Operational Capability Viewpoint supports the "Business or Mission Analysis Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§ 4.1] defining Capabilities at an operational level (e.g., business or mission profile, and operational scenarios).
 The Operational Capability Viewpoint contributes to the problem or opportunity statement.
 ## Stakeholder
 * [Customer](../stakeholders.md#Customer)
 * [Portfolio Manager](../stakeholders.md#Portfolio-Manager)